Center for Corporate Climate Leadership

-Purchases of renewable electricity demonstrated by the ownership and retirement of renewable energy instruments, such as renewable energy certificates (scope 2) and high-quality offsets (scope 1, 2, and 3) can be used as part of a program to reduce an organization's GHG emissions.
+Purchases of high-quality offsets (scope 1, 2, and 3) and renewable electricity demonstrated by the ownership and retirement of renewable energy instruments, such as renewable energy certificates (scope 2) can be used as part of a program to reduce an organization's GHG emissions.
 If used, they should be incorporated into the verified GHG inventory.
-However, the Climate Leadership Awards look to recognize leaders that undertake additional mitigation activities that go beyond the purchase of renewable electricity and offsets.
+However, the Climate Leadership Awards look to recognize leaders that undertake mitigation activities that go beyond short-term purchases of renewable electricity and offsets.
 Thus, the three mitigation activities provided in the application should be internal initiatives that an organization undertakes to manage and reduce its emissions.

 Can offsets and renewable electricity be sourced from outside the United States?

 While it is preferred that offsets are sourced in the U.S., non-U.S. offsets are also acceptable as long as they meet the following key accounting principles:

 - Real: The quantified GHG reductions must represent actual emission reductions that have already occurred.

 - Additional: The GHG reductions must be surplus to regulation and beyond what would have happened in the absence of the project or in a business-as-usual scenario based on a performance standard methodology.